ansible/ansible-documentation/docs/docsite/rst/community/secure_development_practices.rst

 This page indexes secure development practices for Ansible projects.
 Follow the linked documentation for full details.

+For vulnerability reporting and disclosure processes, see the :ref:`security_policy` and the :ref:`vulnerability_management_policy`.
 For the complete :ref:`developer_guide`, see the Ansible developer documentation.

 Secure module and plugin development